clulab/tomcat-speech/README.md

 ##### Without Docker

-You can run the dialogue act classifier as a web service by running the following script:
+You can run the encoder as a web service by running the following script:

     ./scripts/mmc/run_mmc_server

-The app will run on `http://localhost:8000` by default.
-To see the automatically generated API documentation, visit `http://localhost:8000/docs`.
+The app will run on `http://localhost:8001` by default.
+To see the automatically generated API documentation, visit `http://localhost:8001/docs`.

 ##### With Docker